-What is the profile of the distance-based students?
+What is the profile of the online students?

-Most distance-based students work full-time and many are married and have families.
+Most online students work full-time and many are married and have families.
 Many have been in the work force for a number of years.
-Distance-based MBA students have a variety of undergraduate degrees, business and non-business.
+Online MBA students have a variety of undergraduate degrees, business and non-business.

 What will my diploma look like?

-The campus-based and distance-based programs earn the same degree.
-The diploma will not indicate that you have taken distance-based courses.
+The campus-based and online programs earn the same degree.
+The diploma will not indicate that you have taken online courses.
 You will have the same courses, the same professors, and the same diploma as campus-based students.

-Can I get Financial Aid for the distance-based program?
+Can I get Financial Aid for the online MBA?

 Please direct financial aid questions to the Financial Aid office.
-Generally, the DMBA courses do qualify for financial aid, though you will need to take a minimum of six credit hours of course-work a semester in order to qualify.
+Generally, the online MBA courses do qualify for financial aid, though you will need to take a minimum of six credit hours of course-work a semester in order to qualify.

 I work for the state of Tennessee, will the state cover my tuition?